HeardLibrary/digital-scholarship/script/python/projects/ees.md

 # Tasks and subtasks

 1 Acquire data<br/>
-1\.1 Use script-defined function (provided) to load CSV from URL to a list of dictionaries<br/>
+1\.1 Use a script-defined function (provided) to load CSV from URL to a list of dictionaries<br/>

 2 Calculate means for desired quantity (rainfall or temperature)<br/>
 2\.1 Step through all data in column for the quantity, then sum for period to be averaged<br/>